Bob Feller: Records

 Although subjective, an extremely telling assessment of just how hard Feller was to hit – even for a left-handed hitter, who had an advantage compared to right-handers – was the tribute from Ted Williams, regarded by many as the greatest hitter in baseball history.
 He confessed, "Three days before he pitched I would start thinking about Robert Feller, Bob Feller.
 I'd sit in my room thinking about him all the time.
 God I loved it ...
 Allie Reynolds of the Yankees was tough, and I might think about him for 24 hours before a game, but Robert Feller: I'd think about him for three days."
-Feller was ranked 36th on Sporting Newss list of the 100 Greatest Baseball Players and also the publication's "greatest pitcher of his time" as well as a finalist for the Major League Baseball All-Century Team in 1999.
+Feller was ranked 36th on The Sporting Newss list of the 100 Greatest Baseball Players and also the publication's "greatest pitcher of his time" as well as a finalist for the Major League Baseball All-Century Team in 1999.
 Each year, American Legion Baseball presents the "Bob Feller Pitching Award" to the pitcher "with the most strikeouts in regional and national competition."

 Later life

 Feller was elected the inaugural president of the Major League Baseball Players' Association in 1956.
 As president, he appeared before Congress to speak about baseball's reserve clause.
 Feller was the first player to get a franchise to agree to a share of game receipts when he was the starting pitcher for Indians' games.
 He was also the earliest player to incorporate himself (as Ro-Fel, Inc.).
 He was also one of the first players to work for the right of a player to enter free agency.

 Feller and his wife, Virginia Winther, had three sons, Steve, Martin, and Bruce.
 The couple divorced in 1971; from the divorce settlement, Virginia received the house she and Feller had built.
 Virginia died on May 6, 1981, in her home in Shaker Heights, Ohio.
-In retirement, Feller lived with his second wife, Anne Feller, in Gates Mills, a suburb of Cleveland.
+In retirement, Feller lived with his second wife, Anne (née Thorpe), in Gates Mills, a suburb of Cleveland.

 Feller is credited with being the first baseball star to sign autographs at baseball memorabilia conventions, and was such a frequent guest at such events that one ESPN writer speculated that he had signed more autographs than any other person.

 In 1990, Feller received the Golden Plate Award of the American Academy of Achievement.
 In June 2009, at the age of 90, Feller was one of the starting pitchers at the inaugural Baseball Hall of Fame Classic, which replaced the Hall of Fame Game at Cooperstown, New York.
 Feller was treated for leukemia in August 2010.
 By October, Feller was fitted with a pacemaker and was diagnosed with pneumonia and thrush, an infection of the mucous membrane lining the mouth and throat.
 He was transferred on December 8 from the Cleveland Clinic to hospice care.
 On December 15, Feller died of complications from leukemia at 92.